| L Yvonne Ruiz - January 2010

 As a painter, I follow Dali’s artistic purpose to “make visible, the invisible”.
 The two-dimensional medium of painting on canvas fools our eye, and I like to explore the way it does that.
-Using acrylic colors I enjoy creating images that look 3-dimensional.
+Using acrylic paints I enjoy creating images that look 3-dimensional.
 Sometimes I sneak in an image from another dimension or use flat objects to emphasis the medium of paint on canvas, a 2-dimensional feature.
-Mexican themes abound in my work as cultural digressions of mine.
-I also insert natural objects, because I love the outdoors.
-Dia de los Muertos spirits, Aztec symbols, religious symbols, hearts, cacti, deserts, mountains, clouds, volcanos, water, fire, lizards, corn, and Native people are common images within my work.
+I often use Mexican themes.
+Dia de los Muertos spirits, Aztec symbols, religious symbols, hearts, cacti, deserts, mountains, clouds, volcanos, water, fire, lizards, corn, and native people are common images within my work.

-One of my passions, dating back to 1997 when I became interested in the plight of the Tarahumaras living in the Sierras of Chihuahua, Mexico, calls me to bring awareness to the ecological effects of logging on the Native people living there.
-Some of that passion is reflected in my art (ie: the Ancient Natives dancing around a volcano).
-In my dream state I invision the anger of the Ancient ones who feel we greedily rape the earth of its natural resources, and affect the lifestyle of their descendants - us.
+In 1997 I became interested in the plight of the Tarahumaras living in the Sierras of Chihuahua, Mexico.
+Some of my works bring awareness to the ecological effects of logging on the native people living there.
+One of my pieces shows Ancient Natives dancing around a volcano to demonstrate the anger of the Ancient ones who feel we greedily rape the earth of its natural resources, affecting the lifestyle of their descendants -- the Tarahumaras and ourselves.

 Education: